-On 11 February 2011, the NTC invited public comment on a consultation document which set out the data and calculations used to determine the 2011 heavy vehicle charges annual adjustment factor and the resulting proposed 0.5 cent per litre increase in the Road User Charge from 22.6 cents per litre to 23.1 cents per litre to take effect on 1 July 2011.
-During the subsequent four week consultation period, the NTC held a public workshop attended by a number of key industry stakeholders and received submissions on the consultation document.
+In December 2011, the NTC invited public comment on a consultation document which set out the data and calculations used to determine options for revised heavy vehicle charges to apply from 1 July 2012.
+During the subsequent four week consultation period, the NTC held public workshops attended by industry stakeholders and received submissions on the consultation document.